-Mini Movies

-Meeting Of Young Minds

-An Offaly County Council Arts Office Youth Voice Consultation in association with Young Irish Filmmakers programme.
+Mini Movies Meeting Of Young Minds An Offaly County Council Arts Office Youth Voice Consultation in association with Young Irish Filmmakers

-film making organisation dedicated to giving all young people, regardless of physical, social, educational, cultural disadvantage or background, an opportunity to access film training and digital technology skills to become skilled social and critical creators.
+Young Irish Filmmakers Young Irish Film Makers is the national development and educational youth film making organisation dedicated to giving all young people, regardless of physical, social, educational, cultural disadvantage or background, an opportunity to access film training and digital technology skills to become skilled social and critical creators.
 In an exciting collaboration, Young Irish Filmmakers hosted a consultation with young people in Offaly at Offline Film Festival, examining the opportunities for the growth of the Mini Movies programme in Offaly.

-Meeting Of Young Minds took place in October, and the outcome of this review will inform the 2024
+Meeting Of Young Minds took place in October, and the outcome of this review will inform the 2024 programme.